 Making the effort to pick the wineries you want to visit as well as lunch & dinner spots can be very overwhelming (so.many.options!) but it is really the best thing you can do to ensure you enjoy your visit and maximize your time there.

 Grab a pen & paper and spend 1-2 hours doing some research to shortlist the wineries you want to visit.
-In my case, I read a couple of blogs (will list them down below) and for every winery that was recommended, I made sure to go to each website as well as Google Maps and see actual pictures and reviews.
+In my case, I read a couple of blogs and for every winery that was recommended, I made sure to go to each website as well as Google Maps and see actual pictures and reviews.
 I also checked the location, and clicked on nearby wineries to see if I could start creating a route.
 For a day trip, I suggest you pick 4 wineries (and two more as a back up).

 One important thing in terms of shortlisting wineries is being clear on your purpose.
 Are you interested in taking a winery tour or just in drinking?
 Do you care about the views rather than the wine?
 Having some sort of criteria of your own will make it easier for you to pick your faves.
 In our case, we had already been on wine cellar tours before so our priority was delicious wine + gorgeous setting.